j-maynard/j-maynard/README.md

 My current IDE of Choice is [Nova by Panic](https://nova.app/) or [NeoVim](https://neovim.io/) (with [AstroVim](https://astronvim.com/) plugin collection).
 My other regular software is:

-* Google Chrome (I've tried both Arc and Safari but still end up at Chrome)
+* Google Chrome (I've tried both Arc and Safari but still ended up back at Chrome)
 * Parallels Desktop running Ubuntu.
 * Docker Desktop
 * iTerm 2
-* Adobe Creative Cloud
-* JetBrains (IntelliJ, RubyMine, GoLand, etc)
 * VS Code

-## Me away from GitLab
+## Me away from work

 Away from GitLab I am a gamer.
 I do Console and PC Gaming as well as run a D&D campaighn for 10 players.
 I don't drink but I like nothing more than spending an evening in the pub talking and socialising with friends.